ibm-cloud-docs/databases-for-enterprisedb/getting-started.md

 pgAdmin runs as a server and you connect to it through a browser.
 When the server is started, it runs on localhost, at default `http://127.0.0.1:53113/browser/`.

-When you first open pgAdmin, you get a prompt for setting a Primary Password.
+When you first open pgAdmin, you get a prompt for setting a `primary password`.
 This password is different from your deployment's password; it is used specifically for pgAdmin to store passwords to your {{site.data.keyword.databases-for-enterprisedb}} servers or deployments.

-The _Dashboard_ pane has a _Welcome_ screen.
+The _Dashboard_ page has a _Welcome_ screen.
 From the _Quick Links_, click _Add New Server_.

 ![The pgAdmin Welcome](images/getting-started-pgAdmin-welcome.png)